 ROPAX; RORO and passenger, perhaps most used in the short sea crossing routes with accommodation for cars/trucks, foot and car passengers.
 The image below shows a ROPAX design from Flensburger for Caledonian MacBrayne, built at a cost of £43 million.
 They are usually equipped with stern and aft ramps and extensive passenger facilities.

 PCC/PCTC; Pure Car Carrier and Pure Car Truck Carrier are specialised vessels that are designed to carry new vehicles.
 They have close-spaced decks to maximise carrying capacity but arguably, provide the greatest potential due to their large internal volume and inter deck pathways.

-CONRO; a CONRO combines container and RORO cargo, the Atlantic Conveyor was a CONRO and the Atlantic Conveyor Line continue to specialise in this type of vessel.
+CONRO; a CONRO that combines container and RORO cargo, the Atlantic Conveyor was a CONRO and the Atlantic Conveyor Line continue to specialise in this type of vessel.
 The upper deck is fitted with container guides and the lower decks, used for RORO cargo.
 Open deck conventional RORO vessels can also usually accommodate containers and reefer containers on their upper deck.

 RORO/LOLO; In addition to RORO vehicle decks, the LOLO part of the combination adds high capacity cranes for outsize or hazardous cargo, in addition to containers.
 Technically, the Point Class Strategic RORO vessels are RORO/LOLO vessels as they can self-load using a deck crane.